NetBeez customers can deploy a NetBeez server instance on their own AWS infrastructure. The following procedure explains how to do this.

 - Launch an AWS EC2 instance selecting the AMI shared with you.
 Here are some tips:

 - Instance size: Minimum requirements are 2 vCPU and 4GB of RAM.
 Consult NetBeez to select the instance type based on your installation size.
-Here's the list of available AWS instances (recommended M4 type).
+Here's the list of available AWS instances (m5 type recommended).

 - IP Address: Don't let AWS assign a public IP address when you launch the instance.
-You will assign an EIP (Elastic IP) to your instance once it's launched.
-If you don't do so, each time your instance is rebooted it will get a new public IP address.
+You must assign an EIP (Elastic IP) to your instance once it's launched.
+If you don't do so, your instance will be assigned a new public IP address each time it is rebooted.

-- Storage: Make sure you select a disk space large enough to host your historical data.
+- Storage: Make sure you have enough disk space to host your historical data.
 The minimum space required is 50GB.

 - Security Group: Create a security group for your NetBeez instance that will allow the following rules: